omm11/Pitt-Usability-Studies/_posts/2021-01-19-blog-template.markdown

 You can learn more about [Markdown](https://github.com/jekyll/minima) and its creator John Gruber by clicking [HERE](https://daringfireball.net/projects/markdown/basics)

-You can find this template in our repository [HERE](https://github.com/sjquigley/Pitt-Usability-Studies)and you can find instructions on how to make your own blog post for this side by cicking on the [ContributorReadME](https://github.com/sjquigley/Pitt-Usability-Studies/blob/main/ContributorReadMe.markdown)
+You can find this template in our repository [HERE](https://github.com/sjquigley/Pitt-Usability-Studies) and you can find instructions on how to make your own blog post for this side by cicking on the [ContributorReadME](https://github.com/sjquigley/Pitt-Usability-Studies/blob/main/ContributorReadMe.markdown)